How I Turned UGX 500,000 into Multiple Small Businesses in Uganda.What Worked, What Failed, and Lessons I Learned in My First 8 Months

 Then I invested:

-Lesson: Small margins multiplied over many items create steady income.
+Lesson: Small margins multiplied across many items create steady income.

 3. Lessons From Ideas That Failed